What are the admission requirements for the program?

 Who teaches the courses?

-MSW courses are taught by University of Pittsburgh School of Social Work full-time and part-time faculty members, some of whom are members of the local social work community.
+MSW courses are taught by University of Pittsburgh School of Social Work full-time and part-time faculty members, all are members of the local social work community.

-Does someone at UPJ oversee the MSW program?
+Does someone oversee the MSW program at the Johnstown Campus?

-There is an MSW program coordinator based at the UPJ campus.
-The coordinator provides academic advising, field liaison coverage, and community outreach.
-The coordinator is available to assist students with problem solving, registration, and career planning.
+There is an MSW regional program director based on campus in Biddle Hall.
+The regional director provides academic advising, field liaison coverage, and community outreach.
+The regional director is available to assist students with problem-solving, registration, and career planning.
+The Pitt-Johnstown MSW program shares the same academic goals, standards, and requirements as the program at the Pittsburgh campus.

 What are the field placement requirements and what options are available?

-The MSW program requires two distinct placements for students who enter without a BSW or BASW degree.
-Students with advanced standing complete one field placement.
-The coordinator works with students to arrange placements based on their educational goals.
+The MSW program requires two distinct placements for students who enter without a BSW or BASW degree--generalist and specialist placements.
+Students with a BASW/ BSW have advanced standing and only complete one field placement.
+The campus program director works with students to arrange placements based on their educational goals.
 A current list of field placements from all of the surrounding areas is available.

 How long has the program been offered?

-The MSW program at UPJ began in January 1998.
-To date, 228 students have earned their MSW degrees, and approximately 60 students are enrolled in the program.
+The MSW program at our Pitt-Johnstown campus began in January 1998.
+To date, over 300 students have earned their MSW degrees.

-Are all courses taught on the UPJ campus?
+Are all courses taught on the Pitt-Johnstown campus?

 Will I be eligible to take the licensure exam?

 The MSW program is accredited by the Council on Social Work Education (CSWE).
-Therefore, students completing the MSW degree are eligible to take the examination to become a licensed social worker in Pennsylvania and other states.
+Therefore, students completing the MSW degree are eligible to take the examination to become licensed social workers in Pennsylvania and other states.

 How can I learn more about the Johnstown campus?